serverfarmer/sf-helloworld/README.md

+## Overview

 This example extension demonstrates, how to build real, useful extensions for Server Farmer.

-It contains 3 scripts:
+It contains 4 important files:

-- setup.sh, which is executed during extension installation and is expected to install and configure additional software packages etc.
+- `setup.sh` script, which is executed during extension installation - it can install and configure additional software packages, do some post-install configuration etc.
+- `uninstall.sh` script, which is executed before extension removal
-- hello.sh, which provides the example extension functionality (you are free to create as many scripts as you need, and execute them either manually or from cron daemon)
+- `hello.sh` script, which provides the example extension functionality
-- uninstall.sh, which is executed during extension uninstallation and is expected to remove any extension-related content outside /opt directory (however if extension is just an installer of some external software, this software should be left intact)

-Setup script makes a symbolic link /usr/local/bin/sf-hello pointing to hello.sh, so it can be executed in future by typing just "sf-hello" on console.
-When creating new extension, you can create similar links to your own scripts, to simplify using it.
+- `aliases` file, which defines /usr/local/bin aliases for scripts provided by the extension

+Both `setup.sh` and `uninstall.sh` scripts are optional.

+Aliases are symbolic links, installed and uninstalled with the extension, eg. `hello.sh` script will get `/usr/local/bin/sf-hello` symbolic link and will be runnable as `sf-hello`.